lambda-11235/hlisp/README.md

 # HLisp

 This is an attempt to make a lisp who's base is very minimal.
 This is for theoretical purposes only.
-See doc/formal/formal.pdf for a specification of HLisp.
+See doc/spec/spec.pdf for an informal specification of HLisp.
 See lib/ for example code.

 ## Running